Snowflake-Labs/sfquickstarts/site/devlabs/time_series_forecasting_with_zepl.md

 <img src="./assets/zepl_plot_components_forecast.png"  />

 ### Target Stock Price (30 day prediction)
 The code below will display the change in stock price between our forecast value and our last known stock value.
-It looks like our trend is predicting a drop in ~$80 in 30 days.
-While that might be interesting, we still will need to evaluate the confidence level of this model and see if tuning our inputs may lead to a more accurate prediction.<br>
+At the time of creating this guide, the last known stock price was $161.40 on March 26th 2021.
+Our predicted value for April 25th 2021 is set at $154.88.
+The difference is a drop in price by $6.52.
+While that might be interesting, we still need to evaluate the known error in this model and see if tuning our inputs may lead to a more accurate prediction.<br>

 ```python
 %python